 Acupuncture, hypnotherapy and CBT-I (cognitive behavioural therapy for Insomnia) can all help with poor sleep if none of the above works and you are still struggling to get enough good quality sleep.

-We deliver a seminar on sleep, where we offer the latest cutting edge research on sleep, alongside some practical tips on how to get a better night’s rest.
+Luminate also deliver a seminar on sleep, where we bring together the latest, cutting edge research on sleep and offer practical tips on how to get a better night’s rest.